IABTechLab/uid2docs/v1/guides/advertiser-dataprovider-guide.md

 The recommended cadence for updating audiences is daily.

 ## How should I generate the SHA256 of PII for mapping?
-The system should follow the email normalization rules (described in the [Overview document](../../README.md)) and hash without salting.
+The system should follow the email normalization rules ([described here](../../README.md#email-normalization)) and hash without salting.
 The value needs to be base64-encoded before sending.